 Easement purchases are made through a competitive application process.
 For your property to qualify for the program, it must meet minimum size and soil eligibility criteria and be located outside a 10-year water and sewer service area.
 MALPF and local governments rank properties relative to other properties applying to the program with consideration to how much funding the program has available to make offers.

 After selling an easement to the Foundation, a property owner will continue to own and operate the farm as before.
 Landowners may sell or transfer the property, but the land will be permanently preserved for agricultural use.
 The original seller of the easement retains limited development rights.

 Landowners have used the sale of their easements for many purposes, including:

-A 12-member Board of Trustees and a staff of five administer the Foundation’s programs.
+A 13-member Board of Trustees and a staff of seven administer the Foundation’s programs.
 MALPF is based on a partnership with local governments which appoint advisory boards of five members to assist in the administration of the selection process and review requests in each county.
 Each county has a designated program administrator to act as the primary contact with and liaison between the agricultural community and the Foundation.

 For more information about the Foundation's programs, contact your county's program administrator or the MALPF office: